attestantio/vouch/docs/configuration.md

 ### controller.max-attestation-delay
 This is a duration parameter, that defaults to `4s`.
 It defines the maximum time that Vouch will wait from the start of a slot for a block before attesting on the basis that the slot is empty.

+### controller.attestation-aggregation-delay
+This is a duration parameter, that defaults to `8s`.
+It defines the time that Vouch will wait from the start of a slot before aggregating existing attestations.

+### controller.max-sync-committee-message-delay
+This is a duration parameter, that defaults to `4s`.
+It defines the maximum time that Vouch will wait from the start of a slot for a block before generating sync committee messages on the basis that the slot is empty.

+### controller.sync-committee-aggregation-delay
+This is a duration parameter, that defaults to `8s`.
+It defines the time that Vouch will wait from the start of a slot before aggregating existing sync committee messages.